Sarah Robles: 2016 Summer Olympics

 On August 14, 2016, Robles won the bronze medal in Weightlifting at the 2016 Summer Olympics – Women's +75 kg with a snatch of 126 kg and a clean and jerk of 160 kg for a total of 286 kg.
 She was the first athlete from the United States to win a medal in Olympic weightlifting since the 2000 Summer Olympics.

 2020 Summer Olympics

 Robles represented the United States at the 2020 Summer Olympics in Tokyo, Japan, earning bronze.
 Competing in the women's +87 kg event on August 2, 2021, Robles lifted 128 kg in the snatch.
 She then lifted 154 kg in her clean and jerk, for a total of 282 kg.

 2022

 She won the gold medal in the women's +87 kg event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.
 She also won the gold medals in the snatch and clean & jerk events in this competition.

+2023

+Robles won the silver medal in her event at the 2023 Pan American Weightlifting Championships held in Bariloche, Argentina.